chrokh/toow-old/_sources/chapters/fundamentals/syntax.md

 Syntactic errors are known as syntax errors.
 When we find ourselves looking at a program that "doesn't work", we must ask ourselves whether we mean that the program exhibits syntax errors (also known as syntax errors), semantic errors, or combinations of the two.

-When dealing with [compiled languages](#compilation) syntax errors are brought to our attention, by the compiler, at, what is known as, compile-time.
+When dealing with compiled languages [{numref}`Chapter %s<chp:compilation>`] syntax errors are brought to our attention, by the compiler, at, what is known as, compile-time.
-When dealing with [interpreted languages](#interpretation) syntax errors are only brought to our attention, by the interpreter, at, what is known as, runtime.
+When dealing with interpreted languages  [{numref}`Chapter %s<chp:interpretation>`] syntax errors are only brought to our attention, by the interpreter, at, what is known as, runtime.
-Don't worry, we'll talk more about compilation and interpretation soon.
+This essentially means that in compiled languages we get to know about syntax errors without having to run the program.

 <!--
 - *Grammars (beyond scope).*